Andrea Polverento, Director and Chair of the Board:

 Jim Graham, Director and Vice Chair of the Board:

 Mr. Graham has been on the Board of Directors since 2004.
-He farms and operates a pheasant hunting preserve north of St. Johns.
-He has lived on the farm since 1948.
+He farms and operates a pheasant hunting preserve north of St. Johns and is involved in numerous community organizations.
+He has worked and lived on the farm since 1948.

 Elaine Brown, Director and Treasurer of the Board: